seancorfield/next-jdbc/doc/datafy-nav-and-schema.md

 See the Java documentation for these JDBC types for further details on what all the properties from each of these classes mean and which are `int`, `String`, or some other JDBC object type.

+In addition, requiring this namespace will affect how `next.jdbc.result-set/metadata` behaves inside the reducing function applied to the result of `plan`.
+Without this namespace loaded, that function will return a raw `ResultSetMetaData` object (which must not leak outside the reducing function).
+With this namespace loaded, that function will, instead, return a Clojure data structure describing the columns in the result set.

 [<: All The Options](/doc/all-the-options.md) | [Migration from `clojure.java.jdbc` :>](/doc/migration-from-clojure-java-jdbc.md)